Top 10 Indian Engineers

 India is fortunate to have top engineers in the world who were/are not only great engineers but great human beings as well.
 So, if you are trying to find out the names of these famous Indian engineers this is a perfect place for you.
 These engineers are among the most prominent in their field of technology.

 1. Sir Mokshagundam Visvesvaraya:

-He was a notable Indian engineer, scholar, statesman and the Diwan of Mysore from 1912 to 1918.
-He was also awarded with Bharat Ratna, in 1955.
+He was a notable Indian engineer, scholar, statesman, and the Diwan of Mysore from 1912 to 1918.
+He was also awarded Bharat Ratna, in 1955.
 Sir Visvesvaraya was born on 15 September 1861.
 He received his primary education Chikballapur.
 He earned his Bachelor of Arts from Central College, Bangalore then affiliate of the University of Madras in 1881 and later studied civil engineering at the prestigious College of Engineering, Pune.
-Engineer’s day his celebrated in his memory.
+Engineer’s day is celebrated in his memory.

 2. Satish Dhawan: